shreyash00007/Java/README.md

 # Java

-Learning Java from the beginning
+Learning Java from the basics

 ## Basics of Java Printing statement ( Hello World )